webnt-dev/tembra/README.md

 # Tembra
 This is a package for the public API of the Tembra project.

-*Tembra* is CMS system with native support for languages and regionality allowing you to have one article, page or different type of text in multiple languages and also have for example different English version for US and different English versions for India
+*Tembra* is a CMS system with native language and regional support, allowing you to create one article or page in multiple languages.
+You can also create different English versions for the US and India, for example.

-Tou can find more on [https://www.tembra.app/ Tembra] webpage.
+Tou can find more on [Tembra](https://www.tembra.app/) webpage.

+# API
+This package provides a TypeScript wrapper for the [public Tembra API](https://www.tembra.app/en/docs.html) and enables you to retrieve and create content.